 Project status: Completed, credits available

-A reduction in the use of firewood means habitat for animals, less deforestation, reduction in greenhouse gases being released into the atmosphere, more time and money, and improved health for women and girls in Rwanda!
+A reduction in the use of firewood means reducing pressure on habitat for endangered animals, less deforestation, reduction in greenhouse gases being released into the atmosphere, more time and money, and improved health for women and girls in Rwanda!
 This can be achieved with the subsidised sale of energy efficient cook stoves to families around the Volcanoes National Park in North-West Rwanda.

-The answer to the intensive use of wood for cooking is optimising the burning process. myclimate project partner Likano has therefore been developing a locally producible, efficient cook stove model in collaboration with the local population which uses two thirds less firewood than the conventional open three-stone fireplaces.
-The project aims to reduce the demand for firewood from the families who live around the national park by up to 70 percent with 14,000 efficient cook stoves.
-This will not only ensure that the habitat of the mountain gorillas is preserved, but will also absorb CO₂ which would otherwise make its way into the atmosphere through burning.
+The answer to reducing the pressure from fire wood collection in the area is optimizing the burning process. myclimate project partner Likano has therefore been developing a locally produced, efficient cook stove model in collaboration with the local population which uses two thirds less firewood than the conventional open three-stone fireplaces.
+Thanks to the up to 12,000 efficient cook stoves distributed by the project, the demand for firewood from the families who live in 12 communities around the national park has been reduced by up to 70 percent.
+This not only ensure that the habitat of the mountain gorillas is preserved, but also absorb CO₂ which would otherwise make its way into the atmosphere through burning.

-In addition to protecting mountain gorillas and the CO₂ savings, the project is also changing the lives of women and girls especially.
+In addition to the reduced pressure on the habitat of mountain gorillas and the CO₂ savings, the project is also changing the lives of women and girls especially.
 They will spend far less time and money procuring firewood – work which has traditionally been the domain of women.
 Thanks to the more efficient burning, they are also less exposed to the harmful soot particles from the open fires.

 There is less smoke gas in the huts now.
 My eyes are no longer red and my lungs are no longer aggravated.
 I am only paying 50 Rwandan francs (approx. 5 euro cent) per day for firewood – a sixth of what I was previously paying.